mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_mri_system_log_grabber.rst

-connect_neuro_db_update.py
+connect_create_project_db.py
 ==========================

+This function creates the Project's searchTable and searchSourceTable, as defined via the `credentials.json file <https://connect-tutorial.readthedocs.io/en/latest/support_tools/index.html#read-credentials-py>`_.
-This function only supports command-line interface with the options:
+This function can be executed via command-line only using the following options:

 -p PROJECT, --project PROJECT   **REQUIRED** search the selected table for the indicated <project_identifier> can provide term 'all' to update all tables in credentials.json
 -h, --help  show the help message and exit